MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 :::zone-end

-## Revoke consent for the removed permissions on the enterprise application pane
+## Revoke consent for the removed permissions for the enterprise application

 After the permissions are removed from the app registration, an admin in the tenant also needs to revoke consent to protect your organization's data.
 When the removed permission requires admin consent, the required actions vary based on app type:

 - **Single tenant app and multitenant app in home tenant**: For a single tenant app, contact the admin of the tenant to revoke the permissions already granted to the app.
 For a multitenant app, contact the admins of all the tenants where instances of your application reside to [revoke permissions granted to the enterprise application](~/identity/enterprise-apps/manage-application-permissions.md).
 It ensures that the application doesn't maintain access through the removed permission.
 - **Multi-tenant apps in customers' tenants**: Ensure that you communicate with your customers to revoke permissions through announcements, blogs and any other communication channels.

+For both single tenant and multitenant apps, nonadmin users in tenants where user consent is enabled can revoke permissions through the [My Apps portal](https://myapplications.microsoft.com).

 ### Replace a permission